Marshall University offers a variety of merit-based scholarships to students who demonstrate outstanding academic achievement.

-To download a copy of Marshall University Merit-based Scholarship policies, click on the link below.
+To download a copy of Marshall University Merit-based Scholarship policy (for the prior academic year), click on the link below.

-- WV Higher Education Grant (up to $2,500 per academic year) – Recipients must be U.S. citizens, WV residents (student and parents) for 12 months immediately preceding March 1 prior to the academic year.
+- WV Higher Education Grant (up to $2,700 per academic year) – Recipients must be U.S. citizens, WV residents (student and parents) for 12 months immediately prior to April 15 preceding the academic year of enrollment.
 Students receiving WV Higher Education Grant must demonstrate financial need, enroll full time and maintain a minimum 2.0 grade point average (GPA).
 In addition, students must earn a minimum of 24 credit hours to renew the grant.
 The maximum number of semesters or equivalent the student may receive WV Higher Education Grant is 8 semesters (or 4 years).
-The deadline to apply for WV Higher Education Grant is April 15 prior to the academic year the student plans to attend.
+Students must file the FAFSA by April 15 prior to the academic year the student plans to enroll.

 On Campus Opportunities: At any given time, about 725 undergraduates and 600 graduate students are employed on campus.
 While many on campus jobs are posted thru Marshall JobTrax, you may choose to directly contact some of the on-campus employers shown below:

 - Dining and Catering Services – First Floor Memorial Student Center, 304.696.2544

 - Housing and Residence Life – Holderby Hall, 304.696.3464

 - Graduate Assistantships – Various Departments on Campus

 Near Campus Opportunities: Students are often able to find work in the surrounding communities.
 To assist you with your part-time job search, we suggest you create and maintain your resume and profile with Marshall JobTrax.
 Please contact Career Services at 304.696.2370 for assistance.